I Make $50,000 As A Chief Of Staff — & I've Switched Careers Twice

 In our series Salary Stories, women with long-term career experience open up about the most intimate details of their jobs: compensation.
 It’s an honest look at how real people navigate the complicated world of negotiating, raises, promotions, and job loss, with the hope it will give young women more insight into how to advocate for themselves — and maybe take a few risks along the way.

-Been in the workforce for at least eight years and interested in contributing your salary story?
-Submit your information here.

-Previously, we talked to a human resources founder/CEO in New York City, a behavioral health consultant in Houston, TX, and a social worker in Raleigh, NC.
+Previously, we talked to a human resources founder/CEO in New York City, a behavioural health consultant in Houston, TX, and a social worker in Raleigh, NC.

 Age: 33